migueltorrescosta/migueltorrescosta.github.io/_posts/2017-10-06-Differential-Cryptography.md

 The best example I was able to come up with: say that you want to survey people in order to find how many people smoke weed.
 Since it is illegal to sell weed and there's a big discussion about it, people might not feel comfortable disclosing whether they smoke weed or not.
 Instead, lets put a little math into this:

 Let each person flip a coin.
 If it lands heads then the person answers truthfully, otherwise it answers at random (with another coin flip).
 Say that $$q$$ of the population actually smokes weed.
-Then through this method we expect to have $$p = \frac{q}{2} + \frac{1}{2} $$ of the population to answer yes.
-Inverting the equation we get $$ q =2p-1 $$.
+Then through this method we expect to have $$p = \frac{q}{2} + \frac{1}{4} $$ of the population to answer yes.
+Rearranging the equation we get $$ q =2p-\frac{1}{2} $$.
 Hence we can retrieve (with some statistical noise) a rough estimate of the population that actually smokes weed.
 However, if we were to go to a single individual and claim that they smoke weed, we couldn't since we couldn't be sure whether he actually smoked weed or wether it was chance that made him answer yes.

 ## So the use of differential privacy is to protect wrongdoers?